|

 in each District was staffed for a lead FMO and now if the District no longer exists will the FMO position still exist in

-the future?
 USPS Response: There

 is one Lead FMO for each Lead Plant per district.
 USPS will evaluate the workload